 If your doctor plans to check your cholesterol, be sure to ask if you need to fast (not eat for six to eight hours) before your blood is drawn.

 Abdominal aortic aneurysm.
 Aortic aneurysms are "ballooned" blood vessels that can rupture and cause sudden death.
 Screening with an ultrasound scan may detect an aneurysm while it grows silently, before it ruptures.

-A federal panel recommended in 2005 that men who smoke or who smoked in the past should have a single screening ultrasound test between the ages of 65 and 75.
-The panel indicated that screening may also be useful in non-smokers.
-(At this time, screening is not recommended in women, because their risk of developing an aneurysm is much lower than that of men.)
+Men who smoke or who smoked in the past should have a single screening ultrasound test between the ages of 65 and 75.

 Diabetes.
 Diabetes is a common condition that greatly increases your risk of other medical problems, including heart disease, kidney failure, blindness and circulatory problems.
 Screening is the best way to detect diabetes, because many adults who develop diabetes will have few if any symptoms.
 Screening is particularly important for those at high risk of diabetes, including individuals who: